There has been a lot of media coverage lately relating to ‘no fault divorce’ but what does it mean? Our Family Law Solicitor Lisa Bell explains:

 It is expected, and certainly hoped, that no fault divorce will reduce conflict between separating couples, allowing them to focus on important issues like children, property and finances.

 Here at Progression Solicitors we understand how difficult relationship breakdowns can be.
-Therefore we offer free initial 30 minute advice appointments to assess your specific needs and determine the best route for you to achieve a successful and amicable outcome for you and your family.
+Contact us for an initial consultation to assess your specific needs and determine the best route for you to achieve a successful and amicable outcome for you and your family.
 If you would like to make an appointment with us to discuss your divorce or separation please call 01229 580 956.